-- Do ask – if you are unsure about any question, make sure to ask for clarification.
+- Do ask – if you are unsure about any question, make sure you ask for clarification.

 You will also be asked to submit numerous documents at your interview.
 Make sure you have the following documents ready:

 A student can arrive in the US no earlier than 30 days before the start date on the immigration document (I-20).
-If the student will arrive later than the start date on the I-20, he/she should notify the school so that the arrival date can be deferred.
-Students should report to our institution within 15 days of the start date on the I-20.
+If the student arrives later than the start date on the I-20, he/she should notify the school so the arrival date can be deferred.
+Students should report to our institutions within 15 days of the start date on the I-20.

-A student’s SEVIS I-20 is issued based upon the length of the study they will pursue.
-Students in one of our Pathway program (OnCampus Boston or International Year Illinois Tech) will be issued a one year (two-semester SEVIS I-20).
-For ONCAMPUS Boston the I-20 will be issued by Curry College and for International Year the I-20 will be issued by Illinois Tech.
-This I-20 may be notated that the student will be progressing to a degree-seeking program.
-Upon successful completion of the pathway program, the student’s I-20 will be updated with the degree-seeking program and extended for the length of the academic program and if the student transfers to a new accredited institution upon completion of their pathway, then the I-20 will be transferred once proof of admissions from the new institution is received.
+A student’s SEVIS I-20 is issued based upon the length of study program they choose to pursue.
+Students in one of our Pathway programs (ONCAMPUS Boston or International Year Illinois Tech) will be issued a one year (two-semester SEVIS I-20).
+For ONCAMPUS Boston, the I-20 will be issued by Curry College and for International Year, the I-20 will be issued by Illinois Tech.
+This I-20 may state that the student will be progressing to a degree-seeking program.
+Upon successful completion of the pathway program, the student’s I-20 will be updated with the degree-seeking program.
+It can be extended for the length of the academic program and if the student transfers to a new accredited institution upon completion of their pathway, the I-20 will be transferred when proof of admission from the new institution is received.

 A student’s F-1 visa may be issued for one year or for longer.
-It’s important to know that the VISA is like a ticket into the United States and what keeps a student here legally is their valid I-20.
-So, if a VISA expires while in the USA, but the student’s I-20 is still valid then they are considered to be in the USA legally.
-If the student leaves the United States and their visa is expired, they will need to apply for a new F-1 visa before they return to the United States
+It’s important to know that the visa is like a ticket into the United States and what keeps a student there legally is their valid I-20.
+So, if a visa expires while in the US but the student’s I-20 is still valid, they are still considered to be there legally.
+If the student leaves the US and their visa has expired, they will need to apply for a new F-1 visa before they return there.

-International students on an F-1 visa have the opportunity to have practical training (work experience) upon completion of their degree-seeking program.
-This is called OPT (Optional Practical Training).
-Student are eligible for OPT after they complete their undergraduate or graduate program.
+International students on an F-1 visa have the opportunity to take part in practical training (work experience) upon completion of their degree-seeking program.
+This is called Optional Practical Training (OPT).
+Students are eligible for OPT after they complete their undergraduate or graduate program.
 General OPT is up to 12 months and for STEM programs the OPT is up to 24 months.
 The OPT should be connected to the student’s major.
 In rare cases, students might do pre-completion OPT which allows them to start OPT after one full academic year (this is not common).
 Some institutions also allow international students to have Curricular Practical Training (CPT).
-CPT takes place while a student is studying and must be tied part of an established curriculum.
+CPT takes place while a student is studying and must be tied to part of an established curriculum.
 CPT must be completed before graduating.
-CPT is dependent on an institution's policy and students must check in with the institution to verify the policy.
+It is dependent on an institution's policy and students must check with the institution to verify the policy.

-The F-1 visa also allows students to work part-time, on-campus only, while enrolled, for up to 20 hours/ week.
+The F-1 visa also allows students to work part-time while enrolled.
+This is only permitted on-campus for up to 20 hours each week.